 What Breeds Make Exotic Bully?

-Most of the Exotic Bullies that we see now came from the American Bully, English Bulldog, Old English Bulldog, and Short Bull.
+The Exotic Bully we see now comes from the American Bully, English Bulldog, Old English Bulldog, and Short Bull.
 However, there may be other types of bulldogs that could have been included as well.

 Is Exotic Bully Good for First-Time Owners?